What is a Raft Foundation?

 The critical sections for calculating maximum bending moments in different types of wall footing are given in according to the below figure.

 Also, read: Lab Test on Aggregates at Site

 2.3.
 Raft Foundation

-Under normal conditions, square and rectangular footings such as those described in are economical for supporting walls and columns.
+In the raft foundation section, under normal conditions, square and rectangular footings are economical for supporting walls and columns.